Winipedia/pyrig/README.md

 #### Fixture System

 pyrig automatically discovers and loads fixtures from all packages depending on pyrig.
+As long as they are defined in a file under `pkg/dev/tests/fixtures/`, they are automatically available to all tests.

 **Built-in Fixtures**:
 - `config_file_factory` - Factory for creating test config file classes